fedspendingtransparency/data-act-broker-backend/README.md

 Example output: {"status": "True"}

 #### POST "/v1/submit_files/"
-This route is used to retrieve S3 URLs to upload files to.
+This route is used to retrieve S3 URLs to upload files.
 Data should be either JSON or form-urlencoded with keys: ["appropriations","award_financial","award","procurement"] each with a filename as a value.
-Route will add jobs to the job tracker DB and generate signed S3 URLs for uploading.
-Each key put in comes back with key_url containing the S3 URL and key_id containing the job id.
+The Route will also add jobs to the job tracker DB and return conflict free S3 URLs for uploading.
+Each key put in the request comes back with an url_key containing the S3 URL and a key_id containing the job id.
+A returning submission_id will also exist which acts as identifier for the submission.

+A credentials object is also part of the returning request.
+This object provides temporarily access to upload S3 Files using an AWS SDK.
+It contains the following :SecretAccessKey , SessionToken, Expiration, and AccessKeyId.
+It is important to note that the role used to create the credentials should be limited to just S3 access.

 When upload is complete, the finalize_submission route should be called with the job id.

 Example input:
 {"appropriations":"appropriations.csv","award_financial":"award_financial.csv","award":"award.csv","procurement":"procurement.csv}
 Example output:
 {
-  "submission_id": 1610,
+  "submission_id": 12345,

-  "procurement_url": "https...",
-  "procurement_id": 3011,
-  "appropriations_url": "https...",
-  "award_url": "https...",
+  "bucket_name": "S3-bucket",

+  "award_id": 100,
+  "award_key": "2/1453474323_awards.csv",

-  "appropriations_id": 3005,
+  "appropriations_id": 101,
+  "appropriations_key": "2/1453474324_appropriations.csv"

-  "award_financial_id": 3007,
+  "award_financial_id": 102,
-  "award_financial_url": "https...",
-  "award_id": 3009
+  "award_financial_key": "2/1453474327_award_financial.csv",

+  "procurement_id": 103,
+  "procurement_key": "2/1453474333_procurement.csv"

+  "credentials": {
+    "SecretAccessKey": "ABCDEFG",
+    "SessionToken": "ABCDEFG",
+    "Expiration": "2016-01-22T15:25:23Z",
+    "AccessKeyId": "ABCDEFG"
+  },

 }

 #### POST "/v1/finalize_job/"